 Creating SharePoint Lists Programmatically with Python - A Step-by-Step Guide

-SharePoint is a powerful platform for collaboration and data management, and automating tasks like creating lists, renaming them, and adding columns can save a lot of time and effort.
-In this blog post, we’ll walk through how to create SharePoint lists programmatically using Python while adhering to the Single Responsibility Principle (SRP) for clean and maintainable code.
-Additionally, we’ll explore how to rename an existing list programmatically.
+SharePoint is a powerful platform for collaboration and data management.
+Automating tasks like creating lists, renaming them, adding columns (individually or from a configuration file), and deleting columns can save time and effort.
+In this guide, you’ll learn how to create, update, manage, and delete SharePoint lists programmatically using Python with the Office365-REST-Python-Client library.

 Why Automate SharePoint List Management?